padajar/padajar.github.io/_posts/2020-07-29-choices-arbitraryness-storytelling.md

 - **Putting too much effort into choices when the net gain is small**.
 At an abstract level, if you know the relative gain from choosing one choice over another is $\varepsilon$, you shouldn't be spending more than $\varepsilon$ time trying to figure out which of the two choices is better; if you do, then choosing either option (randomly) at the beginning would have been better than spending your time on this decision.

-  Someone I've met had an extreme way of solving this problem; simply giving up the choice process entirely.
+  I've met someone who had an extreme way of solving this problem; simply giving up the choice process entirely.
 He lets other people choose his orders at restaurants because the effort in deciding on something that is good is not commensurate to the gain of actually choosing the best option.
 I personally believe that goes a bit too far; but the idea at the core of this behavior is important to remember.
 I think it’s very hard to evaluate the costs (mental energy, time of decision making, potential gains lost by delaying decisions), but they are there.
 It’s very easy to fall into this trap — over engineering slides, trying to choose between different job offers, etc. I think the problem is particularly worse when the “stakes” of the decision are bigger, like jobs or colleges.

 - **The “closing off doors” feeling**.
 I’ve repeatedly heard advice that roughly follows "Don’t worry too much about choosing X; it’s not a permanent decision, and you can always change it later."
 Throughout my life, X has been many different things, from majors to careers to what clubs I want to join.
 In an objective sense, this statement is true.
 No matter what path I go on, I can always choose something else at some later point should I wish to change.
 Particularly for first jobs out of college, I hear this advice especially holds; I’ve often heard that most people change workplaces within a few years of leaving college (assuming they enter the workforce).
 Most things in life are not binding, not lifelong decisions; they’re choices you have to optimize for in the now and then reevaluate later.

   At the same time, there is a real opportunity cost to making some decisions.
 Consider a problem I had freshman year: deciding what to major in.
 Let’s say I was choosing to major in economics or physics.
 While the two do have some similarities (analyzing complex systems, differential equations, tough math), they definitely are not quite the same.
 In terms of real terms, choosing one definitely limits your ability to choose different things down the line, in terms of research experiences and summer experiences.
 At a practical level, me graduating from economics makes a pivot into physics later on (probably a PhD) seems incredibly difficult.
 There’s this feeling of wanting to keep all possible doors open as far as you can, to put off choosing until some unknown time in the future where you’ll actually know how to choose.
 But that day still hasn’t come, and trying to keep all doors open just simply is a case of “jack of all trades, master of none.”

   With regards to this problem in choices, a lot of people bring up the [sunk cost fallacy]( https://en.wikipedia.org/wiki/Sunk_cost).
 This is definitely an important fallacy to keep in mind — it makes no sense to continue with a path solely because you’re already on it.
 But there is one condition that makes a version of the sunk fallacy exist: time.
 In college, there are only 4 years for me to study things.
 The more time I spend in one major, the less time I have to take classes, read papers, do research, and enjoy my time in the other one.
 In an “economic” sense, as I spend more time in one option, the relative benefits of other options decrease when there are finite time horizons.
 The decrease in relative benefits makes staying the current course appear more attractive.
 Essentially, it’s hard to change courses when there’s only so much you can do in a day.

 I would not say I am a person who knows how to make choices well — the fact that I keep observing these fail-points in my own decision-making processes should be testaments to the contrary.
 Of course, I still try to think hard and come to "correct" decisions, even when one might not exist, while trying to not overthink the problem at hand.
 But at the end of the day, I still find myself falling into each of these traps (if not more).